 Training dogs has changed a great deal in the last few years.
 It is no longer necessary, or acceptable, to use harsh methods in training, and the use of gentle, motivational methods are as successful as they are enjoyable to use.

-Of course, all trainers use slightly different techniques when teaching pet owners to train their own dogs, but all APDT members use methods that are kind, fair and effective.
+Of course, all trainers use slightly different techniques when teaching pet owners to train their own dogs, but all APDT,UK members use methods that are kind, fair and effective.

-Veterinary personnel can rest assured that all APDT members are happy to work closely with the referring practice, in whichever way they are requested.
-APDT members carry their own insurance, thus protecting the owner and accepting accountability, resulting in veterinary surgeons being able to refer clients to APDT members with confidence.
+Veterinary personnel can rest assured that all APDT,UK members are happy to work closely with the referring practice, in whichever way they are requested.
+APDT,UK members carry their own insurance, thus protecting the owner and accepting accountability, resulting in veterinary surgeons being able to refer clients to APDT,UK members with confidence.

 Dog owners looking for local trainers can check their local area listing on this website.
 Alternatively they can write, enclosing a SAE, to the admin office, who will be happy to send them a county printout of APDT trainers in their area.